MoonPoet/xaprb-src/content/blog/2008/03/16/maatkit-version-1877-released.md

    * Added --setvars option (bug #1904689, bug #1911371).
    * Deprecated the --utf8 option in favor of the A part in DSNs.
    * Mixed-case identifiers caused case-sensitivity issues (bug #1910276).
-   * Prefer SHOW PROCESSLIST when looking for slaves of a server.
+   * Prefer SHOW PROCESSLIST when looking for replicas of a server.

 Changelog for mk-visual-explain: